 IFR Flight Planning

 Controlling the Aircraft Solely by Reference to Instruments

 Use of Instrument Charts

-With your instructor, you will utilize VFA’s advanced flight simulators to learn how to operate the aircraft solely by reference to the flight instruments without any outside visual reference.
+With your instructor, you will utilize VFA’s Advanced Flight Training Devices to learn how to operate the aircraft solely by reference to the flight instruments without any outside visual reference.
 The simulator provides a safe and positive environment to build basic instrument flying skills, without the distractions of the real aircraft.

 FAA Knowledge Exam